digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-16.md

 #### Mustafa Dinç
 * I am testing INTO-CPS App 4.0.0 with tutorials (0,1,2, and 3 completed so far)

+#### Jim
+* I've been working on the bibliography for the Tolerance Language technical report.

 #### Stakeholder
 * Discussion Point 1
 * Discussion Point 2